 These desirable qualifications are just suggestions.
 They are not a minimum standard, nor is it necessary that a candidate must have all of the experience and certifications cited.
-Each local government agency must assess its own needs, conditions and
+Each local government agency must assess its own needs, conditions and availability of candidates.
+Also, HSC Section 18949.28 allows certification(s) deemed appropriate by the employing building department to be obtained by the employee within one year of employment.

-In order to recruit qualified candidates, many local jurisdictions advertise their available building department positions on the websites of the International Code Council (ICC), ICC Chapters and CALBO.
+In order to recruit qualified candidates, many local jurisdictions advertise their available building department positions on the websites of the International Code Council (ICC), ICC chapters and CALBO.